 - Remember, there's no pressure

-We all love the idea of having a well-trained dog who hangs on our every word – and now your puppy has all the basics under their belt, it’s time to move on to more advanced – and more fun - dog training.
+We all love the idea of having a well-trained dog who hangs on our every word – and now your puppy is starting to get the basics under their belt, it’s time to move on to more advanced – and more fun - dog training.

 Having a dog who will give you their attention when you ask means they are ready to listen to you, and this is the first step in every other part of your advanced puppy training.
-The fun dog tricks below require your puppy’s attention for the learning process to begin.
-There’s no point asking your dog anything if his mind is elsewhere!
+The fun, and sometimes advanced, dog tricks below require your puppy’s attention, focus and concentration.

 Have treats in your pocket while you’re in the house or garden.
 At various times when your dog isn’t expecting it, say their name brightly and enthusiastically.
 If they look at you, drop a treat on the ground between you, so the dog moves towards you to get the treat.

-Top tips for teaching your dog tricks
+Top tips for teaching your dog advanced tricks

 5 Cool dog tricks to teach your canine friend